evakato/evakato.github.io/content/cv.md

 ### 2023 - Present

 MSc. at Utrecht University in the Netherlands, with my thesis on gradient mesh simplification in vector graphics (advised by Jiří Kosinka and Tim Ophelders).
-During my studies, I also worked as an R&D intern in geometry processing at [Braid](https://www.braid.tech).
+I'm currently working as an R&D intern in geometry processing at [Braid](https://www.braid.tech).

 ### 2020 - 2023